-The final phase is where everything is wrapped up and all activities across the project comes to a conclusion.
-Closure doesn’t necessarily equal to success, even when a project fails it still needs to be closed.
+The final phase is where everything is wrapped up and all activities across the project come to a conclusion.
+Closure doesn’t necessarily equate to success, even when a project fails it still needs to be closed.
 Common things that happen during this phase include—but aren’t limited to—the following:

-- Project is signed off and documents are handed over
+- The project is signed off and documents are handed over

 - Deliverables are given back